logue/vite-vue2-vuetify-ts-starter/README.md

 From 0.7.4, the default project type is module.
 If you find a plugin that doesn't work, remove `"type": "module"` from package.json.

+It will not work properly if you are using Node v21.0.0.
+Please upgrade to 21.1.0 or later.

 ## Checklist

 When you use this template, try follow the checklist to update your info properly